The Imperfective Paradox in Large Language Models: Results and Analysis

-\textbf{Representational Analysis: Encoding vs. Inference.} Does this bias stem from a fundamental inability to distinguish the \textit{process} from the \textit{result} in the vector space, or is it a decision-time failure driven by priors?
-To investigate this, we computed the cosine similarity between the contextual embeddings of progressive (e.g., \textit{``was building''}) and perfective (e.g., \textit{``built''}) verb phrases using \texttt{bert-base-uncased} \cite{devlin-etal-2019-bert}.
-This serves as a proxy for the intrinsic semantic distance between the two aspectual forms.
+\paragraph{Representational Analysis: Encoding vs. Inference.} Does teleological bias reflect a failure to distinguish \textit{process} from \textit{result} in the model's internal representations, or does it arise later, at the point of inference?
+In order to probe this, we measured the cosine similarity between contextual embeddings of progressive (e.g., \textit{``was building''}) and perfective (e.g., \textit{``built''}) verb phrases using \texttt{bert-base-uncased} \citep{devlin-etal-2019-bert}, treating representational similarity as a proxy for how well the model's encoder separates the two aspectual forms.

-As shown in Figure \ref{fig:representational_analysis}, we observe a striking inverse relationship (Pearson $r=-0.97, p=0.03$) between representational similarity and teleological bias: \textbf{Motion (high similarity, low bias):} Process and result vectors are spatially close (Median similarity $\approx 0.88$), yet models correctly distinguish the logic. \textbf{Creation (low similarity, high bias):} The encoder successfully distinguishes the ``process'' form from the ``result'' form (lower similarity $\approx 0.85$), likely due to distinct distributional contexts.
-However, these classes trigger the \textit{highest} hallucination rates.
+Figure \ref{fig:representational_analysis} reveals a striking inverse relationship (Pearson $r=-0.97, p=0.03$) between how similarly a model encodes the progressive and perfective forms of a verb, and how strongly it hallucinates completion for that verb class.
+Crucially, this relationship runs in the opposite direction from what a simple confusion account would predict. \textit{Motion to Goal} verbs show the highest representational similarity (median $\approx$ 0.88), meaning the model encodes ``\textit{was flying}'' and ``\textit{flew}'' as nearly identical; yet models reason about them most accurately (with TBR$_C$ being the lowest). \textit{Creation} verbs show slightly lower similarity (median $\approx$ 0.85), meaning the model's encoder does distinguish ``\textit{was building}'' from ``\textit{built}''; yet these verbs trigger higher hallucination rates (with TBR$_C$ being higher).

-This counter-intuitive finding challenges the hypothesis that the bias arises from bottom-up semantic confusion.
-If models simply ``confused'' the meanings of \textit{was building} and \textit{built}, high similarity should correlate with high error rates.
-Instead, the data suggests a top-down override.
-Although the model's internal representations encode the distinction, the strong probabilistic prior associated with the \textit{Creation} goal acts as a powerful attractor during inference, overriding the representational signal.
-This confirms that Teleological Bias is not a failure of \textit{perception} (encoding), but a failure of \textit{reasoning} (decoding).
+This dissociation has a clear implication: the bias does not stem from the model failing to encode the aspectual distinction.
+If it did, we would expect high similarity to correlate with high error, but the opposite holds.
+Instead, even when the internal representation correctly separates process from result, the inference step is overridden by a strong prior that \textit{Creation} events reach their goal.
+The model ``knows'' the difference between ``\textit{was building}'' and ``\textit{built}'', but still predicts completion, because its training has instilled a robust expectation that construction projects succeed.
+Teleological Bias is therefore not a failure of \textit{perception} (encoding), but a failure of \textit{reasoning} (decoding): the model's decoding process is captured by world-knowledge priors rather than guided by the logical content of the input.